kanishka-linux/reminiscence/README.md

         Every entry added by this way will be treated as containing media

 9. Archived files are normally saved in **archive** folder.
 Users can change location of this folder via settings.py file.
-Users should note that in order to archive media files, the **archive** folder should not contain any space. e.g. archive location '/home/user/my downloads/archive' is not allowed.
+Users should note that in order to archive media files, the **archive** location should not contain any space. e.g. archive location '/home/user/my downloads/archive' is not allowed.
 However location without space '/home/user/my_downloads/archive' is allowed.

 10. By default, archived media links are not shared with anyone.
 However, users can create public links for some fixed time period.
 Once a public link has been created, it will remain valid for 24 hours.
 Users can change this value by changing value of VIDEO_ID_EXPIRY_LIMIT in settings.py.
 These public links are also useful for playing non-HTML5 compliant archived media on regular media players like mpv/mplayer/vlc etc..